nimbleutils/nimble/docs/guide/components.md

 # Components

-These are the props for the following components
+These are the props for the components View and Text

 ### View